 Preplanning your Website project for Internet Marketing

-1. To set up a business web site, you need to get organised and consider a few variables to help your web designer get into a better position to help you move towards the results that you want and need within your expected budget and time schedule.
+To set up a business web site, you need to get organised and consider a few variables to help your web developer get into a better position to help you move towards the results that you want and need within your expected budget and time schedule.

 Start with the top menu navigation link buttons and then consider the sub menu links which may even have further levels of sub menu links.
 The site map skeleton provides a clear focus for creating a plan for building your web site.